WPEN (FM): Signal note

 WPEN is short-spaced to three other Class B stations: WENJ 97.3 ESPN (licensed to serve Millville, New Jersey), WRVV The River 97.3 (licensed to serve Harrisburg, Pennsylvania) and WALK-FM WALK 97.5 (licensed to serve Patchogue, New York).

 WENJ and WRVV both operate on 97.3 MHz, a first adjacent channel to WPEN.
 The distance between WPEN's transmitter and WENJ's transmitter is 57 miles, while the distance between WPEN's transmitter and WRVV's transmitter is 91 miles, as determined by FCC rules.
 The minimum distance between two Class B stations operating on first adjacent channels according to current FCC rules is 105 miles.

 WALK-FM and WPEN operate on the same channel and the distance between the stations' transmitters is 125 miles as determined by FCC rules.
 The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 miles.

 WPEN uses a directional antenna to reduce its signal toward the southeast and the west, in the direction of WENJ and WRVV.

 HD Radio

 WPEN HD2

-WPEN's HD2 digital subchannel broadcasts Classical music.
+WPEN's HD2 digital subchannel formerly broadcast Classical music.
+As of December 2023, the subchannel now airs a simulcast of WWDB.

 WPEN HD3

 WPEN's HD3 digital subchannel formerly broadcast a Spanish CHR format branded as "Supra Radio" (which was simulcast on translator W237EH 95.3 FM in Pennsauken, New Jersey).

-In October 2021, the HD3 channel began broadcasting spanish tropical music known as "RITMO FM," which was formerly broadcast on WIFI (AM 1460).
+In October 2021, WPEN-HD3 began broadcasting Spanish tropical music known as "Ritmo FM," which was formerly broadcast on WIFI (AM 1460).

+On January 15, 2024, WPEN-HD3 and W253DG switched to a simulcast of Spanish CHR-formatted WIFI 1460 AM Florence, NJ, branded as "Maxima 92.9".